raventid/coursera_learning/haskell/notes.md

 mappend x (mappend y z) = mappend (mappend x y) z
 ```

+The most obvious way to see that a Monoid's `algebra` is `stronger` than a Semigroup is to observe that it has a strict superset of the operations and laws that Semigroup provides.
+Anything which is a Monoid is by definition also a Semigroup.

 Commutative means:
 We do not have a proof this is correct, but we have evidence,